OMDTZ/MillsMap_V1/README.md

 ### Requirements for deploying data collection server
 For server deployment, you are needed to prepare the following
 - Domain name.
 In our case, we bought a domain from https://www.namecheap.com/
+- Server for hosting, in our case we used https://cloud.digitalocean.com/
+- During data Collection, specifications for the server used was
+      - Ubuntu Docker 19.03.12 on Ubuntu 20.04
+      - Size
+        - 2 vCPUs
+        - RAM 4GB / 80GB Disk
+        - Cost ($28/mo).
+Additional external 150GB SSD cost ($15/mo)
+      - After data collection, deploying the new server will not require the same server specifications because the traffic is low and amount of data will not be as much as during actual data collection.
+For this reasons, the specifications will be;
+        - Ubuntu Docker 19.03.12 on Ubuntu 20.04 (version of docker doesn't matter, you can opt for the available higher version)
+        - Size
+          - 1 vCPU
+          - RAM 1GB / 25GB Disk
+          - Cost ($6/mo)
+-
-- Server for hosting, in our case we used https://cloud.digitalocean.com/ which cost $ 24 /month, and specification of 4GB of Ram / 2 CPUs, 80 GB SSD Disk 4 TB transfer.
-We also added the external 150GB SSD to support pictures and data hosting but for now we can aim for minimal specifications because we are not expecting a large amount of data to be uploaded.
+-  We also added the external 150GB SSD to support pictures and data hosting but for now we can aim for minimal specifications because we are not expecting a large amount of data to be uploaded.

 ### Requirements for deploying Web-map
 For Web-map, you are needed to prepare the following